miketheprogrammer/go-thrust/README.md

 - [ ] Refactor menu.SetChecked to accept a nillable menu item pointer, so we dont have to waste resources finding the item in the Tree

+- [ ] Refactor CallWhen* methods, Due to the nature of using GoRoutines, there is the chance that calls will execute out of the original order they were intended.

 This thrust client exposes enough Methods to be fairly forwards compatible even without adding new helper methods.
 The beauty of working with a stable JSON RPC Protocol is that most methods are just helpers around build that data structure.

 Helper methods receive the UpperCamelCase version of their relative names in Thrust.